-Watson Pharmaceuticals Inc. (WPI) may begin immediately marketing a generic version of Takeda (4502) Pharmaceutical Inc.’s diabetes drug Actos, a federal judge ruled, handing the U.S. Food and Drug Administration a defeat.
+Watson Pharmaceuticals Inc. (WPI:US) may begin immediately marketing a generic version of Takeda (4502) Pharmaceutical Inc.’s diabetes drug Actos, a federal judge ruled, handing the U.S. Food and Drug Administration a defeat.

 U.S. District Judge Amy Berman Jackson in Washington yesterday overturned an FDA decision that kept Watson from sharing the exclusive period granted companies that are first to file for the right to market generic versions of branded drugs.
 Actos is the world’s top-selling diabetes medicine.